Joey Skaggs: Portofess

-In July 1992, Joey Skaggs, using the alias Father Anthony Joseph, an Anglican priest from California, pedaled “Portofess,” a portable confessional booth mounted on a tricycle to the Democratic National Convention at Madison Square Garden in New York City.
-The manifesto he handed out declared “Religion on the move for people on the go” and said, “The church must go where the sinners are.”
+In July 1992, Skaggs, using the alias Father Anthony Joseph, an Anglican priest from California, pedaled "Portofess," a portable confessional booth mounted on a tricycle to the Democratic National Convention at Madison Square Garden in New York City.
+The manifesto he handed out declared "Religion on the move for people on the go" and said, "The church must go where the sinners are."

 SEXONIX

-In the fall of 1993, Joey Skaggs, using the alias Dr. Joseph Skaggs, announced the launch of "SEXONIX," a purported virtual reality company claiming to turn sexual fantasies into immersive virtual experiences.
+In the fall of 1993, Skaggs, using the alias Dr. Joseph Skaggs, announced the launch of "SEXONIX," a purported virtual reality company claiming to turn sexual fantasies into immersive virtual experiences.
 Skaggs announced the company would debut at the Metro Toronto Christmas Gift and Invention Show but, just before it did, he alleged that Canadian customs had seized the equipment at the border, labeling it morally offensive.
 Taking the hoax into cyberspace, Skaggs posted messages on electronic bulletin boards in New York and San Francisco (early precursors to social media platforms), asking for public assistance in retrieving the equipment.
 The hoax attracted media attention in both Canada and the U.S. and has been described as one of the earliest documented internet hoaxes, illustrating the potential for disinformation in the emerging digital age.

 Maqdananda Psychic Attorney

-Joey Skaggs created a 30 second television commercial featuring Maqdananda, a new-age psychic attorney who claimed he could predict outcomes for his clients.
+Skaggs created a 30-second television commercial featuring Maqdananda, a new-age psychic attorney who claimed he could predict outcomes for his clients.
 Offering services like psychic surgery malpractice and renegotiating past-life contracts, the ad aired on CNN Headline News across the Hawaiian Islands.
-Callers to 1-808-UCA-DADA were met with the message, “I knew you’d call.”
+Callers to 1-808-UCA-DADA were met with the message, "I knew you’d call."

 Dog Meat Soup

-In 1994, Joey Skaggs, posing as Kim Yung Soo, the head of a fictional Korean company called Kea So Joo, Inc. (purportedly translating to “dog meat soup with alcohol” in Korean), launched a hoax titled “Dog Meat Soup.”
+In 1994, Skaggs, posing as Kim Yung Soo, the head of a fictional Korean company called Kea So Joo, Inc. (purportedly translating to "dog meat soup with alcohol" in Korean), launched a hoax titled "Dog Meat Soup."
 Skaggs claimed the company was offering to buy unwanted dogs from shelters for $0.10 per pound for human consumption.
 Despite never directly responding to any inquiries, reports emerged alleging conversations with company representatives, along with unverified claims that large dogs were disappearing from the streets and that legal charges were being pursued against the company.
 Skaggs later revealed the hoax, which he orchestrated with assistance from Korean collaborators.
-The performance aimed to critique the media’s willingness to report on news without verification and highlighted widespread cultural bias.
+The performance aimed to critique the media's willingness to report on news without verification and highlighted widespread cultural bias.

 The Solomon Project

-In 1995, Joey Skaggs, under the alias Dr. Joseph Bonuso, Ph.D., announced the creation of the “Solomon Project,” a fictitious artificial intelligence program he claimed could deliver swift, unbiased legal verdicts and revolutionize the American judicial system.
+In 1995, Skaggs, under the alias Dr. Joseph Bonuso, Ph.D., announced the creation of the "Solomon Project," a fictitious artificial intelligence program he claimed could deliver swift, unbiased legal verdicts and revolutionize the American judicial system.
 Following O.J.
 Simpson’s acquittal in the trial for Nicole Simpson’s murder, Skaggs, as Dr. Bonuso, declared that the Solomon Project had found Simpson guilty.
 CNN contacted the Solomon Project and aired a segment examining the implications of using AI in legal decision-making.
 After discovering the project was a hoax, CNN issued a follow-up report acknowledging they had been misled.